 These misbehaviors require immediate intervention by the staff member who is supervising the student or who observes the misbehavior.
-Depending on the severity of the offense, the student may be warned and parents will be contacted if a detention is issued.
-Examples of inappropriate behavior include but are not limited to the following:
+Depending on the severity of the offense, the student may be warned, and parents will be contacted if a detention is issued.
+Examples of inappropriate behavior are listed but not limited to the following:

 - Repeating of non-level offenses

 - Cheating on an exam/test

-- Using unacceptable language (name calling, racial slurs, swearing etc.)
+- Using unacceptable language (name calling, racial slurs, etc.)

 - Behaving disruptively

 - Throwing objects

-- Having toys of any kind: , rubber bands, etc.
+- Having toys of any kind: squirt guns, rubber bands, etc.

 - Displaying affection: kissing, hugging or inappropriate touching

 - Violation of the student dress code

 - Writing on desk, walls, etc., or other minor vandalism

 - Misbehaving in the hall running, pushing, tripping, or yelling

-- · Littering in the school
+- Littering in the school

 - Selling items, such as candy, in school

+- Having tape players, CD players, cell phones, MP3 players, etc., in school

 - Misbehaving in gym locker room running, pushing, tripping, climbing, throwing objects, or yelling

 - Touching others or inappropriate contact